 90% of business metrics focus on the success of a company, not a client.

-Here’s the most common mistake companies make.
+Here are the most common mistake companies make.
 When they apply business metrics to measure customer success, they end up measuring their own KPIs and revenues, forgetting about the underlying principle.

 This way, they try to prove the success of their management in the first place, which is wrong by definition.